isikdag/isikdag.github.io/_pages/about.md

 Construction Econometrics
 ------
-Looking at the time series problems that I deal with ANN, LSTM and Transformers with a different glass.
+Looking at the some problems in our field from Econometrics perspective.

 {: style="text-align: justify;"}